2Abendsegler/GClh/docu/faq.md

 <a id="7-en"></a>
 ## 7. How can I contribute to GClh?
 We are happy about improvement suggestions, bugfixes or new features.
-This is realised via pull requests.
+This is realised via pull requests on the plattform GitHub.
 You can read how to create a Pull-Request here: <a href="https://github.com/2Abendsegler/GClh/blob/master/docu/how_to_contribute.md#en">How to contribute</a><br>
 <br>

 <a id="8-en"></a>
-## 8. How can I get help to GClh?
+## 8. Where can I get help with the GClh?
-If you need help with the GClh, or if you have questions about the GClh, you can create a note in the following forums:<br>
+If you need help with the GClh, or if you have questions about the GClh, you can create a note in the following forums ... :<br>
 - [Geocaching Forum](https://forums.geocaching.com/GC/index.php?/topic/343005-gc-little-helper-ii/)
 - [Geoclub Geocaching Forum](https://geoclub.de/forum/viewforum.php?f=117)
 - [Swiss Geocache Forum](https://www.swissgeocacheforum.ch/forum/topic/12872-gc-little-helper-ii/)